BrunoJuchli/StaticProxy.Fody/README.md

 Very cool utilities have been created by the help of proxying by dynamic code emitting:
 Moq, FakeItEasy, Castle Dynamic Proxy, LinFu Proxy,.. and many more.

 Sadly enough, some platforms do not support dynamic code emitting.
-These include Windows Store Applications, Windows Phone 7 and Xamarin.iOS.
+These include Windows Store Applications (WinRT), Windows Phone 7 and Xamarin.iOS.

 Here comes StaticProxy.Fody to the rescue!
 Instead of dynamically creating proxies, it is weaving them at compile time by means of IL rewritting (see: [Introduction to Fody](http://github.com/Fody/Fody/wiki/SampleUsage)).

-It is meant to be used in conjunction with dependency injection (IoC), since it is adding arguments to the constructor - and thus breaks all `new Foo(...)` calls.
+It is meant to be used in conjunction with dependency injection (IoC), since it is adding arguments to the constructor - and thus breaks `new Foo(...)` calls of all proxied classes.

 ## Nuget